 Our experience both in the laboratory and in the real field regarding PV power plants have conducted us to design a new methodology to locate and analyze malfunctions, faults and outrageous performances from the plant components in a global context.
-The analysis carried out in a laboratory result of high worth of interest, but many times they do not result operative in the application of real maintenance plans.
-Although test conditions in laboratory allows a deep analysis of the PV components under study, it involves unaffordable costs for the owners and to put the complete or part of the installation out of order.
+The analysis carried out in a laboratory result of high interest, but many times they do not result operative in the application of real maintenance plans.
+Although test conditions in laboratory allows a deep analysis of the PV components under study, it involves unaffordable costs for the owners and sometimes implies to put the complete or part of the installation out of order.
 Moreover, test conditions at the laboratory may not be representative of the real working conditions at the working field.
-Thus, obtained conclusions from laboratory test may be decontextualized.
+Thus, the conclusions from laboratory test may be decontextualized.
 On the other hand, analysis techniques on field are influenced by the climatic and environmental conditions, that are not usually stable and to carry out a systematic procedure becomes not an easy task.

 For this reason, a new methodology has been proposed combining the precision of standard laboratory tests and a feasible and effective maintenance procedure.
-The integration of Geographic Information System (GIS) platforms may result a significant advantage in the sense all tests related information is adequately organized and georeferenciated.
+The integration of Geographic Information System (GIS) platforms suppose a significant advantage in the sense that all tests related information is adequately organized and georeferenciated.
 Thus, not only particular impacts of a defect on a single component can be studied, but its impact on the overall performance can be then analyzed.
 Then, predictive techniques that analyze variations on the behavior of apparently sane components can be applied and predict possible malfunctions on a certain zone of the power plant.

+A properly developed GIS tool allows a comprehensive analysis of the territory with application to any activity that involves a spatial component.
+In this way, the GIS technology has a wide field of application in the management of resources.
+In addition, this is an essential tool in decision-making tasks where the spatial component has a certain relevance.

+In the past decade several applications of the GIS tools to the Energy field have arisen, specially to locate energy resources, build solar atlas, etc. For example, Höhn et al. applied a GIS tool to analyze the spatial distribution of biomass resources in a certain region of Finland to optimize the location of biogas power plants [5].
+On the other hand, other authors have taken advantage of GIS tools to create solar atlas and estimate with high precision the power potential of Concentrated Solar Energy (CSP) power plants [6].

+Also in the field of photovoltaic energy, the application of GIS techniques is an innovative approach that has taken a quick relevance, especially in the design, management and supervision of large PV power plants.
+Thus, just to cite some examples, Kakumoto et al. presents a GIS based technique to estimate PV production taken into account with precission the shadowing effect [7]; and Tsanakas et al., by the combination of the aerial triangulation techniques and the terrestrial georeferentiation, propose a technique to create virtual dynamic maps of a power plant, including georeferenciated thermal images [8].
+Other authors have used GIS together with Global Positioning Systems (GPS) and Unmanned Aerial Vehicles (UAV) to propose an efficient inspection and maintenance of PV plants [9].

+According to these examples, the potential of the utilization of GIS based methodologies in the energetic field seems to be of great interest in the near future.